 - Personal information

-Buying your own property will be the most important step to start your own small or hobby farm.
-Are there any alternatives to getting a loan ?
+Buying your own property will be the most important step to starting your own small or hobby farm.
+Are there any alternatives to getting a loan?

-What is the best choice for my situation and alternatives
+What is the best choice for my situation?

-There is no cookie cutter answer to this question, as it obviously depends on many more factors.
-Overall, if you already have an established farm business and a very clear idea of a property, you want to own a business loan might work for you.
+There is no cookie-cutter answer to this question, as it obviously depends on many more factors.
+Overall, if you already have an established farm business and a very clear idea of a property, you want to own a business loan that might work for you.

-By choosing a residential loan, you are more open in your business development.
-For example a hobby farm is best suited with this loan, as you will not make any substantial amount of money by farming and mostly support yourself with another job outside of farming.
+By choosing a residential loan, you are more open to your business development.
+For example, a hobby farm is best suited with this loan, as you will not make any substantial amount of money by farming and mostly support yourself with another job outside of farming.

-Both of these method do however pose one big downside,which is a huge red number in your bank account for the next 15-30 years.
+Both of these methods do however pose one big downside, which is a huge red number in your bank account for the next 15-30 years.
 There are alternatives, but these require some sacrifices on your side.
-You will have to be more flexible, when it comes to your farms location and the property itself.
-Also adopting some money saving methods can help you realize the dream of a debt-free farm.
+You will have to be more flexible when it comes to your farms location and the property itself.
+Also adopting some money-saving methods can help you realize the dream of a debt-free farm.

 Starting a farm without debt

-Before putting yourself in debt for a long period of you life, you really should consider some other options.
+Before putting yourself in debt for a long period of your life, you really should consider some other options.

 However, if you are unsure about a property, or even the way you approached starting a farm the rest of this article can give you another perspective on financing your farm.

-I personally wanted to opt for a debt-free financing of my farm, as debt is the most common reason of farms failing.
+I personally wanted to opt for debt-free financing for my farm, as debt is the most common reason for farms to fail.

 Let’s first look at some important first steps to get a picture of your ideal property.